golanlevin/60-212/2026/syllabus/README.md

 * 🤕 Ghost 2 sessions: lose a letter grade.
 * 💀 Ghost 3+ sessions: fail the class.

-Here, *"ghosting"* refers specifically to "**no-call, no-show**" attendance events.
-If you need to miss class — which can happen, within reason — you are expected to be responsible about **communicating** with me about your attendance, in order to obtain an "excused absence".
+For the purposes of this course, *"ghosting"* refers specifically to "**no-call, no-show**" attendance events.
+If you need to miss class — which can happen, within reason — you are expected to be responsible about **communicating** with me about your attendance, generally no later than 30 minutes before class, in order to obtain an "excused absence".
 That said, this flexibility should not be abused; additional policies take effect if you incur more than 3 excused absences.

 ---